kirillbobyrev/kirillbobyrev.com/content/about.md

-I graduated from [Moscow Institute of Physics and Technology](https://en.wikipedia.org/wiki/Moscow_Institute_of_Physics_and_Technology) (which has a long history of producing world-class physicists and Nobel prize winners) with a Bachelor's degree in Applied Mathematics and Physics.
-In the first year I became interested in Computer Science.
+I graduated from [Moscow Institute of Physics and Technology](https://en.wikipedia.org/wiki/Moscow_Institute_of_Physics_and_Technology) (which has a long history of producing world-class physicists and Nobel prize winners) with a Bachelor's degree in applied mathematics and physics.
+In the first year I became interested in computer science.
 I enjoyed doing competitive programming and then participated in [Google Summer of Code](https://summerofcode.withgoogle.com/).
-In GSoC I have built a [Clang-based tool for detecting copy-pasted code](https://github.com/kirillbobyrev/code-clone-detection-llvm-devmtg15-poster) in open-source projects over the summer and got an offer for an internship at Google to work on static analysis tooling.
+In GSoC I have built a Clang-based [tool for detecting copy-pasted code](https://github.com/kirillbobyrev/code-clone-detection-llvm-devmtg15-poster) in open-source projects over the summer and got an offer for an internship at Google to work on static analysis tooling.
 I worked on C++ tools such as